i1abhishek/studentportal-getstarted/README.md

 * First of all (if it's not) install python 2.7 in your machine.
 ```
-$ brew install python #for UNIX
+$ brew install python #check alternative for windows and UBUNTU
 ```
 * You'll get the basic steps to install it on internet easily according to your configuration.
-(It's recommended to use LINUX/UNIX configurations, but you can find similar steps for windows also.)
+(It's recommended to use UNIX configurations eg. UBUNTU, Kalli, OSX etc, but you can find similar steps for WINDOWS also.)

 * This is recommended to install pycharm ide to contribute in this project (https://www.jetbrains.com/pycharm/)